Types of PPE and their specific uses in australia

 Devices such as disposable and half-face respirators are essential when operating power tools that generate dust, mist, and fumes.
 Disposable respirators come in two main types – P1 and P2, providing protection against mechanically and thermally generated particles, while half-face respirators with suitable filters address the needs of environments with organic gases and solvents.

-READ Updating PPE Policies in Australia: Stay Compliant
+READ PPE Compliance in Australia: Why It Matters

 PPE Masks